vigorcrust/capoeira/README.md

 # capoeira

-Capoeira is an application which lets you tunnel through restrictive Proxies.
+Capoeira is an application which lets you tunnel through restrictive proxies.

 ## Description